How Seahawks kicker Jason Myers keeps focused on his next attempt

 He did what he does every offseason.
 He went back to San Diego and worked with former NFL kicker Nick Novak, put in plenty of time in the weight room with his personal trainer, reviewed his performance from the previous season, and talked with his longtime sports psychologist, Fayyadh Yusuf.

-Myers has talked with the Tampa, Florida, based Yusuf after every game since his rookie year in 2015.
+Myers has talked with the Tampa, Florida-based Yusuf after every game since his rookie year in 2015.

 “A lot of times, we’re just kind of going over certain things that I felt on Sunday, certain things that I’m working on in the field technically speaking or how my body’s feeling, and then just kind of come up with a little game plan together,” Myers said.
 “It’s all pretty much very similar, I’d say maybe tweak things here or there for how I’m feeling, but for the most part, it’s somebody that knows my thought, my process, and it’s kind of something I work on.”

-That work seems to have paid off this season, as Myers is 8-for-9 so far on field goals and 13-for-14 on extra points, after a miss this past Sunday against New Orleans.
+That work seems to have paid off this season, as Myers is 8-for-9 so far on field goals and 13-for-14 on extra points, after a miss Sunday against New Orleans.

-“I think I’ve done the same offseason for the last four years,” Myers said, “If you’re just doing the same thing over and over it’s not gonna work.
+“I think I’ve done the same offseason for the last four years,” Myers said.
+“If you’re just doing the same thing over and over it’s not gonna work.
 But if you’re constantly reviewing and going over stuff, then you’re always gonna be moving forward.”

 When he does miss, Myers has a process to help himself bounce back quickly.
 He takes a minute to reflect on what went wrong, and then he gets ready for his next kick.